 - being allowed to use a scooter or motorized cart to get around a large work area

-- providing you with advanced notice of construction and cleaning
+- getting advanced notice about construction and cleaning

-- schedule flexibility, with time allotted for necessary administration of medications and doctor’s appointments
+- having a flexible schedule with time allotted for taking medications and doctor’s appointments

-It may be that despite such accommodations, your COPD is so severe that it prevents you from working at all.
+It may be that your COPD is so severe that it prevents you from working at all despite such accommodations.
 In this case, you may be entitled to Social Security disability benefits.
 The Social Security Administration (SSA) has rules concerning eligibility for disability benefits.
-You must suffer from a condition that prevents you from earning more than $1,000 a month and this disability must have lasted or be expected to last for a minimum of 12 months.
+You must have a condition that prevents you from earning more than $1,000 a month, and this disability must have lasted or be expected to last for a minimum of 12 months.

-There are also specific criteria pertaining to respiratory conditions, such as test results, treatments, and response to treatments.
+There are also specific criteria relating to respiratory conditions, such as test results, treatments, and response to treatments.

-You must apply for disability benefits through the Social Security Administration, either at an office or online.
+You must apply for disability benefits through the SSA, either at an office or online.
 You need to provide documentation of all medical testing and treatment for your condition.
 The SSA may also send you to another doctor to obtain further evidence to support your claim.

-The Social Security Disability application process is quite comprehensive.
-It may take as long as 3-5 months for a determination of your eligibility.
+The application process for Social Security disability benefits is comprehensive.
+It can take as long as three to five months to determine your eligibility.
 Social Security disability benefits can be paid only after you’ve been disabled for a period of five months.
 Benefits will be paid beginning the sixth month after the date the SSA has determined you to be disabled.